kalyani-ks/AWS-S3-to-Redshift-ETL-Pipeline/Redshift/sales-data-workgroup.md

 ## sales-data-workgroup
 We will create a workgroup(`sales-data-workgroup`) and a namespace (`sales-data-namespace`).

-*Attach the following IAM Role  with the  workgroup*
+*Attach the following IAM Role  to the  workgroup*

 ```json
 {